sarah-moore/lousy-graphs/assignments/peer_review.md

 # Expectations for Peer Review

 ## General Norms for Engaging in the Peer Review Process
 1. Be kind and thoughtful.
-You are providing a responses that is supposed to help *improve* your peer's work, not *belittle* it.
+You are providing a responses that are supposed to help *improve* your peer's work, not *belittle* it.

 2. A full critique evaluates the *good* too.
 Always ensure that you are providing commentary on the well-executed elements of your peer's work too.